-The Canary Islands are recognized for having one of the best climate in the world, with mild temperatures even in the winter, reaching mid 20°C during the day in the winter months.
+The Canary Islands are recognized for having one of the best climates in the world, with mild temperatures even in the winter, reaching mid 20°C during the day in the winter months.

 The beaches in the Balearics are mostly with white sandy beaches, while the Canaries have lots of beaches with black volcanic sand, due to their volcanic nature.

-For amazing beaches in the Canaries we recommend Fuerteventura, followed by Gran Canaria.
-For fabulous beaches in the Balearics we recommend Formentera, hands down the best of the best in the archipelago, followed by Menorca.
+For amazing beaches in the Canary Islands, we recommend Fuerteventura, followed by Gran Canaria.
+For fabulous beaches in the Balearic Islands we recommend Formentera, hands down the best of the best in the archipelago, followed by Menorca.

-At this chapther, the Balearics reputation precedes them: Ibiza is probably the Mecca for partying all night long, while enjoying the beaches and the great weather during the day.
+At this chapter, the Balearics reputation precedes them: Ibiza is probably the Mecca for partying all night long while enjoying the beaches and the great weather during the day.